Suboxone Clinics in Connecticut

 • Naltrexone administration, suboxone prescription and buprenorphine maintenance

-• Sexual abuse victims, people with trauma and clients with dual diagnosis
+• People with trauma, adult men and clients with dual diagnosis

 • Personal physician/health care provider